ShisatOwO/shader-fun/README.md

 # shader-fun
-A little python/opengl program to test and write fragment shaders.
+A little python/opengl program to test and write fragment shaders locally.
 The default fragment shader is taken from www.shadertoy.com